threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 ### Directories

 Two directories will be needed for QSFS operation.
-You can create them as follows:
+These are example locations and you can change them if you wish.
+However if you choose to use different locations for either the mount point or the data folder, don't forget to update them accordingly in the zstor config file and also substitute them throughout the guide below.

+Make sure both directories exist like this:

 ```sh
 mkdir -p /mnt/qsfs